Symphony No. 3 (Schumann): Fourth movement

 The fourth movement (the "Cathedral" movement), "Feierlich" (solemn) is meant to suggest a "solemn ceremony" at which an archbishop was made cardinal in the Cologne Cathedral.
-It's written with 3 flats as the key signature, but most of the movement is actually in E flat minor (6 flats).
+It's written with 3 flats as the key signature, but most of the movement is actually in E-flat minor (6 flats).
 The movement begins with a sforzando eighth-note E♭ minor chord in the strings that moves immediately into a pianissimo French horn and trombone chorale.
 This beautiful and hauntingly quiet low brass writing is a notoriously difficult spot in performances since the trombones have yet to play at all up until this point.
 This expansive theme is voiced by the winds and first violins in eighth notes, accelerating the tempo by more than double the previous tempo, as the opening statement reaches its conclusion.
 Following the opening statement's conclusion, the theme is used in imitation, mostly at intervals of a fourth and fifth, and combined with an accelerated version.
 After this, the tempo changes into a triple meter where the first theme undergoes a series of contrapuntal treatments.
 While the meter returns to a duple meter, the brass and winds play interwoven contrapuntal lines of the most expansive form of the theme while the strings push forward with constant 16th notes.
 This comes to a close on an E♭ minor chord, and after one beat's rest an unexpected fanfare in B major which is then answered by the strings in pianissimo, restating it in E♭ minor.
 While this is repeated the rhythmic motion slows down, and fragments of the theme can be heard at the end.
 In a typical performance this movement lasts approximately 6 minutes.

 Fifth movement

 In the fifth movement, the piece returns to E♭ major in duple meter with the spirited feeling of a Finale.
-The first theme, the beginning of which bears a striking resemblance to a phrase from the Wein, Weib und Gesang waltz (composed later than this symphony) by Johann Strauss II, returns to the rustic dance feel from earlier in the symphony, scored for full orchestra.
+The first theme returns to the rustic dance feel from earlier in the symphony, scored for full orchestra.
 Sixteen bars later, a second, lighter but just as spirited theme appears.
 These themes are varied and imitated as the movement pushes exuberantly forward towards its heroic conclusion in E♭ major.
 In a typical performance this movement lasts approximately 6 minutes.